-In 2012, Collette released her first EP “Luna” with her first single “When The Sun Goes Down”, which attracted a lot of buzz within the acoustic music realm.
+In 2012, Collette released her first EP “Luna” with her first single “When The Sun Goes Down”.
 During the release of Luna, Collette dove into the acoustic music scene in Toronto, playing often in popular venues such as The Central, The Tranzac, The Old Nick, and Free Times Cafe.
 During this time she also performed for a variety of charitable events and organizations including the Alzheimer’s Walk for Memories and Donate a Can Project at Mel Eastman Square in Toronto.
 After the release of Luna, Collette began to dabble with different and bigger sounds.
-Being heavily influenced by rock and blues music sparked the theme for her latest release “Steady Sun”.
-Steady Sun was released on July 5, 2014 and features a collection of songs experimenting in the folk, blues, and rock genres, with the hit single “Song About Spring”.
+Being heavily influenced by rock and blues music sparked the theme for her second release titled “Steady Sun”.
+Steady Sun was released on July 5, 2014 and features a collection of songs experimenting in the folk, blues, and rock genres, with the first single off the EP titled ” A Song About Spring”.

 On September 12, 2017, Collette released her single “For You” which was captured in a remote cabin in the woods, recorded and produced by Danen Sloan.

 Later that year , Collette began to collaborate with friends (and brothers!)
 Matt Wittmann (Bassist) and Sean Wittmann (Drummer) to form a new band.
 Fast forward to March 2018, Collette worked with producer and sound engineer Justin Meli at Chalet Recording Studio to record her third EP titled “Thr33”.

 Thr33 is set to be released late 2018.